spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-order-management-feature.md

 {% endinfo_block %}

-2. Using the following process as an example, adjust your OMS state-machine configuration according to your project's requirements.
+2. Using the following process as an example, adjust your OMS state machine configuration according to your project's requirements.

 <details><summary markdown='span'>config/Zed/oms/DummyPayment01.xml</summary>